Travel Insurance Saver

 1. The Night Safari

 Located in the northern parts of Singapore, and right next door to the Singapore Zoo, is the Night Safari.
 Open from 7:30pm until midnight, The Night Safari is home to 120 different species of animal, you may wander through lush jungle and check out all the animals at the time when they’re most active.
 Antelope roams free in the zoo grounds which adds to the excitement.
+Find out more about travel insurance when on safari.

 2. The Singapore Zoo